ConsoleTVs/erik.cat/src/content/blog/7-query-docs.md

 description: "This post is used as documentation for `@studiolambda/query`.
 Lambda Query is a library created to manage asynchronous data on your code.
 This is generally used when you have to fetch data asynchronously for a given resource.
-Lambda Query allows you to manage this data by using an internal cache.
-It is very similar to how vercel's `swr` work.
-Lambda Query is also built to support arbitrary cache and event system, making it possible to create your own implementations."
+Lambda Query allows you to manage this data by using an internal cache."
 pubDate: "Jan 04 2025"
 ---